roblaszczak/go-cleanarch/README.md

 For examples please go to [examples](examples/) directory, with contains examples of valid and invalid architectures.

-For more informations about Clean Architecture please read [our article](https://threedots.tech/post/introducing-clean-architecture/?utm_source=go-cleanarch).
+For more information you should read [our article about Clean Architecture](https://threedots.tech/post/introducing-clean-architecture/?utm_source=go-cleanarch).

 ## Installing